-In December 2010, the Company signed a definitive agreement (the "Joint Study Agreement") with the Ethiopian Government to jointly study the Rift Valley Block.
-The Company committed to carry out an airborne geophysical survey over the Block, which spans 42,519 kilometres.
-The Joint Study Agreement had an 18 month term, following which the Company could enter into negotiations for a production sharing agreement for all or part of the Rift Valley Block.
-In February 2013, the Company formally executed a new Ethiopian Production Sharing Agreement.
+In December 2010, the Company signed a definitive agreement (the "Joint Study Agreement") with the Ethiopian Government to jointly study the Rift Basin Area (formerly referred to as the "Rift Valley Block").
+The Company committed to carry out an airborne geophysical survey over the Block.
+The Joint Study Agreement had an 18 month term, following which the Company could enter into negotiations for a production sharing agreement for all or part of the Rift Basin Area.